 Types of sales calls

 Some of the sales call that you could make include:

-A cold call is your first contact with a prospect.
-At this point, you likely know little or nothing about the potential customer, and they don't know anything about you or your company.
+Cold call: A cold call is your first contact with a prospect, and at this point, you likely know little or nothing about the potential customer, and they don't know anything about you or your company.
 Cold calls are usually the least effective type of sales call, so it's important to prepare for each cold call you make to increase your chances of making a sale.

-When you reach out to a potential customer after they express interest in your product or service, you're making a warm call.
-In these cases, the client probably filled out an online form with some basic information about themselves and what they need.
+Warm call: When you reach out to a potential customer after they express interest in your product or service, you're making a warm call.
 You could also make a warm call if you make a connection at a networking event or through a mutual contact.
-Warm calls are usually more successful because the potential client is interested in your product and you have more information about their needs.

 Best days to cold call

 Here are the best days to cold-call customers in order:

 Wednesday and Thursday: Prospects are often more open to making deals on Wednesdays and Thursdays.
 The middle of the week usually gives them enough time to consider your offer and make a deal.
 These days are often slowest in terms of work responsibilities, so customers may be more likely to answer your call.